donishadsmith/neurocaps/paper/paper.md

 - Standalone functions:
-Provide tools for data standardization [@harris2020array], merging timeseries data across sessions or tasks, and creating group-averaged transition matrices.
+Provide tools for data standardization [@harris2020array], merging timeseries data across sessions or tasks to identify CAPs relevant to all sessions or tasks being investigated, and creating group-averaged transition matrices to determine which CAPs are most and least likely to be transitioned into for a specific CAP given the group.

 3. `neurocaps.utils`